RaspberryPiFoundation/editor-ui/docs/PythonDependencies.md

 Further work is needed to determine if we can import the script as before (rather than provide a customised version of the entire library) then redirect it to the `shadowroot` when needed.

+That work may also assess whether Skulpt itself should be replaced with a tool that allows more flexible support for Python libraries.

 ## Supported libraries

 The editor requires access to a number of libraries that Skulpt does not support.
 They may be affected by similar issues.